laustdeleuran/1508-boilerplate/README.md

 The boilerplate includes a CSS3 sass animations library + built in require and grunt, ready for building.

 ###COMPASS:###

+1. Install Ruby: <a href="https://www.ruby-lang.org/en/downloads/">Ruby</a>
+2. Install Compass (ruby gem): <a href="http://compass-style.org/install/">Compass</a>
-Navigate to the folder where config.rb is located with your favorite terminal program.<br>
+3. Navigate to the folder where config.rb is located with your favorite terminal program.<br>
-Do a ```compass watch``` and compass should start watching for changes in your scss files.
+4. Do a ```compass watch``` and compass should start watching for changes in your scss files.

-Alternativly you can use our CompassWatch.cmd (Windows) or CompassWatchMac.command (MAC), which executes the ```compass watch``` in the folder it is sitting in.<br> The CompassWatch.cmd and CompassWatchMac.command is included in the boilerplate, and located according to the boilerplates config.rb.
+*Alternativly you can use our CompassWatch.cmd (Windows) or CompassWatchMac.command (MAC), which executes the ```compass watch``` in the folder it is sitting in.<br> The CompassWatch.cmd and CompassWatchMac.command is included in the boilerplate, and located in the same directory as the config.rb.*

 ###JAVASCRIPT:###
 1508 Boilerplate contains the following javascript libraries: